 The use of this property is deprecated; use authenticatedEncryptionSecretId and encryptionMethod instead.
-For more information, refer to the Deprecated section of the Release Notes.
+For more information, refer to Deprecation.

 The keystore holding the key pair with the private key used to encrypt the JWT.

 Provide either the name of the KeyStore object defined in the heap, or the inline KeyStore configuration object inline.